phetsims/phet-info/checklists/core-description-review-checklist.md

 - [ ] Review order of content responses
   - e.g., changing info is prioritized as first-read info, (“2.74, \-1.89, on primary parabola” rather than “on primary parabola, 2.74, \-1.89”)
   - e.g., object responses come before context responses
-- [ ] Provide suggestions for any obvious and simple responses you feel are missing from the sim.
+- [ ] Provide suggestions for any obvious and simple responses you feel are missing from the sim

 ### **Preferences & Keyboard Help Dialog**

-- [ ] Verify the auto-generated Keyboard Help Dialog visuals and accessible content are clear and correct.
+- [ ] Verify the auto-generated Keyboard Help Dialog visuals and accessible content are clear and correct
-- [ ] Verify Sim-specific controls in Preferences have accessible text.
+- [ ] Verify Sim-specific controls in Preferences have accessible text

 ### **Capitalization for Core Description**